Thursday, 7 February 2019

 This is a quote from my favourite ecosocialist writer Jovel Kovel describing our vision of ecosocialism: ‘a society in which production is carried out by freely associated labour, and by consciously ecocentric means and ends’.

 Production would be for ‘use-value’, not ‘exchange value'.
-It will require useful work only, doctors, nurses, teachers etc. and there will be no need for work such as pushing numbers around on a computer in a bank in the City of London, which is useless to humanity - and indeed harmful.
+It will require useful workers only, doctors, nurses, teachers etc. and there will be no need for work such as pushing numbers around on a computer in a bank in the City of London, which is useless to humanity - and indeed harmful.

 What is produced will be of the highest quality, and beauty, and made to last and be repairable.
 My laptop packed up last week and I put it in for repair.
 But they couldn’t fix it because they couldn’t get the replacement part – this laptop is only a little over a year old, but it is obsolete.
 Throw it away, and get another was the advice.
 This is purposefully a planned obsolescence, to drive demand for new production within modern capitalism.

 In Green Party circles you hear a lot about sustainability, or sustainable production, but we ecosocialists prefer the word sufficiency, or sufficient production.
 Only as much as is needed will be produced, and no more.
 It should go without saying that the production process will be in balance with nature too.

 Democracy in an ecosocialist society will devolve all decisions down to the lowest possible level.
 A series of assemblies, local, town, regional and at least at first, national.
 The assemblies will be freely elected and each assembly will be subject to recall from the level below, and assembly members should serve only one term.
-Eventually, the state will be dissolved.
+Eventually, the central state will be dissolved.

 All of this must seem like a million miles away – and it is.
 But now is not the same thing as the future.
 The ecological crisis will get worse, if we carry on like we are, and will present opportunities where radical solutions are sought.
 We must be ready to seize these opportunities.